AlloyTools/org.alloytools.alloy/README-dash.md

 internal Dash data structure in the DashModule and convert it to CoreDash.
 CoreDash expands transitions and modifies commands within transitions such that it is easier to convert a Dash model to an Alloy model.
 It will largely modify transitions stored inside the DashModule and create new transitions if necessary.

-**org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/parser/CoreDashGenerator:** This is used to print out a CoreDash model by iterating through the transitions container in DashModule after it has been modified by TransformCoreDash.java.
-It will also print the concurrent states and/or OR states inside the model.

 **org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/ast:** This folder contains several new Dash AST files.
 These are important for storing the required information regarding any parsed Dash model.
 These AST files will be